MORTGAGE KNOWLEDGE CENTER

 Comparing options

 Is a 7/1 ARM a good idea?
 Is a 5-year ARM a good idea?
 These are simple questions with not-so-straightforward answers.
-When comparing loan options, you’ll not only want to consider the fixed-rate and adjustment periods, but the term length, margin, and caps.
-That’s why you want a good lender to walk you throw your options and help you decide.
+When comparing loan options, you will not only want to consider the fixed-rate and adjustment periods, but the term length, margin, and caps.
+That is why you want an experienced lender to walk you through your options and help you decide.

 Step 3: Some ARM lenders are better than others

 There are many factors to consider when choosing a mortgage lender.
 Rates, while important, are just the start.
-The level of service you receive can be affected by their fees, community commitment, and whether they’re a for-profit or not for profit organization.
+The level of service you receive can be affected by their fees, community commitment, and whether they are a for-profit or not-for-profit organization.

 Questions to ask your lender